Clean Water Act

 - Approval of Alternate Compliance Plans of the Underground Injection Program for the Martín Peña and Toro Negro Substation I - Hydro-Gas

 - Updating of Prevention Plans, Control and Countermeasures in generating plants

 - Update of the Emergency Response Plans of the Coast Guard in power plants

-Clean Air Law
+Clean Air ACT

-Aware of our responsibility to our citizens and the environment, PREPA maintains compliance with the Federal Clean Air Act and the regulations of the EPA and the JCA, to ensure that their emissions have the least impact on our ecosystems.
+Aware of our responsibility to our citizens and the environment, PREPA maintains compliance with the Federal Clean Air Act and the regulations of the EPA and the JCA, to ensure that emissions have the least impact on our ecosystems.
 To do this, PREPA implemented programs aimed at reducing emissions in existing units.
-In addition, PREPA evaluates alternative alternatives to conversion to alternative fuels to reduce the current dependence on fossil fuels.
+In addition, PREPA evaluates alternatives to conversion into alternative fuels to reduce the current dependence on fossil fuels.
 PREPA achieved a 99% compliance with the provisions of the Federal Clean Air Act during the 2013 calendar year.

 - Conversion to natural gas from generating units of Costa Sur (5 and 6), Aguirre (1 and 2), Combined Cycle of Aguirre, Palo Seco (3 and 4) and San Juan (5,6, 9 and 10)